 What is on-demand payment processing and why is it important for modern businesses?

 On-demand payment processing refers to the ability to initiate and complete payments at any time, without waiting for traditional banking hours.
-This flexibility is crucial for businesses operating in fast-paced markets, as it supports immediate settlements and enhances customer satisfaction.
+This flexibility is crucial for businesses operating in fast-moving markets, as it supports immediate settlements and enhances customer satisfaction.

 How does the pan-European payment infrastructure support instant payments?